hydephp/develop/docs/advanced-features/advanced-features.md

 [Architecture Concepts](architecture-concepts) chapters, or at the very least, the [Core Concepts](core-concepts) page.

 You are also expected to have a basic understanding of PHP, and object-oriented programming principles.
+Having some familiarity with Laravel will also be beneficial, as HydePHP is built on top of the Laravel framework.

 ## Table of Contents